We manage the business with a disciplined focus on Performance, People and Purpose as our main strategic priorities.

 We remain focused on costs and improving MAP 3 (cost of food), MAP 4 (in unit labour costs and overheads) and MAP 5 (above unit overheads).
 This generates operating efficiencies and enables us to improve margins.

-We invest with discipline to support our organic growth.
-Capital expenditure can be up to 3.5% of sales.
-We also invest in infill acquisitions when they add capability or scale in an existing market and have returns that exceed the cost of capital by year two.
+We invest with discipline to support our organic growth and to generate further efficiencies to deliver continued margin imrpovement.
+We invest in bolt-on acquisitions that add capability or scale in an existing market and whose returns exceed the cost of capital by year two.